SonicDMG/codebeasts/README.md

   <img src="public/codebeasts_langflow_flow.png" alt="CodeBeasts Langflow Workflow" width="800px" />
 </div>

-This workflow demonstrates how to create an agentic AI system that generates personalized mascots based on GitHub profiles.
+This workflow demonstrates how to create an agentic AI system with tool use that generates personalized mascots based on GitHub profiles and stores the results in a database.

 ## Features
 - Agentic AI using Langflow